 In 1932, and 1933, and 1934 and 1935 there were those who saw no future for Tennessee, or parts of North Carolina or Virginia.
 But Franklin Roosevelt saw it and Harry Truman in his day saw it and Woodrow Wilson in his day saw it.

 I run as the Democratic candidate for the Presidency, and I ask your support.
 I don't say that life will be easy, but I say this country and this state and this area can move.
 I think our brightest days as the defender of freedom around the world are still ahead.
 I think the 1960's can be days which historians will say, "This is when the country moved."
 I ask your help in this campaign, as we move across the New Frontiers of the 1960's, not resting on our oars, not saying what other Presidents in other times have done, not saying that previous generations had a rendezvous with destiny, but saying our generation does, our generation does.
 (Applause)

 During the election of 1860, one of the candidates, Lincoln, wrote to a friend, "I know there is a God and that He hates injustice.
 I see the storm coming, but if He has a place and a part for me, I believe that I am ready."

 Now, in 1960, we know there is a God and we know that He hates injustice, and we see the storm coming.
 But if He has a place and a part for us, I believe that we are ready.
 Thank you.
 (Applause)

-Speech source: Papers of John F. Kennedy.
+Source: Papers of John F. Kennedy.
 Pre-Presidential Papers.
-Senate Files.
-Series 12.
-Speeches and the Press.
-Box 911, Folder: "Tri-Cities Airport, Blountville, Tennessee, 21 September 1960."
+Senate Files, Box 911, "Tri-Cities Airport, Blountville, Tennessee, 21 September 1960."
 John F. Kennedy Presidential Library.